-Ignition Post has an open plug-in model for output renderers.
+Ignition Post has a plug-in model for output renderers.
 We currently support Viz, with After Effects close to delivery, Chyron on the immediate roadmap, and Avid to follow

 No matter what your choice the workflow in Ignition Post remains the same